abeotech/circleclub_firebase_website/README.md

 # circleclub_firebase_website
 WIP
-joincircleclub.com to see what it looks like so far.
+Head to https://joincircleclub.com to see what it looks like so far.